AdrianLinares/petcare-app/README.md

 - ✅ **Advanced Search & Filtering** across users, pets, and appointments
 - ✅ **Real-Time Dashboard Analytics** for all user types
 - ✅ **Full CRUD Operations** on users, pets, appointments, and medical records
-- ✅ **Service Layer Architecture** with dedicated services for data management
+- ✅ **Backend API Integration** with PostgreSQL database and JWT authentication
 - ✅ **Type-Safe Development** with TypeScript and Zod validation

 ## ✨ Features